ucdavis/appdev/_posts/events/2015-03-01-intro-meeting.markdown

 ---
-layout: article
+layout: event
-title:  "Bob Ross, adored by the nation"
-description: "These little son of a guns hide in your brush and you just have to push them out.
-Tree trunks grow however makes them happy."
+title:  "AppDev SIG Introductory Meeting"
+description: "Welcome to the new Application Development SIG on campus w/ tech discussion and a review of developer survey results"
-author: "Cal Doval"
+author: "Scott Kirkland"
-date:   2015-11-28 16:25:17
+date:   2016-03-01
+event-time: 11:00AM - 12:00PM
+event-location: "2005 Plant Sciences"
+tags: "AppDev"
-category: "news"
+category: "events"
-image: /media/placeholder4.jpg
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.